fChristenson/bundling-architecture/readme.md

 The tests slow down for the same reasons as above with a few additions:

 - You have added animations to your components.
-- You have code that uses other types of delays that test needs to wait for.
+- You have code that uses other types of delays that the test needs to wait for.

 In this video I will show you how modular thinking can help with these issues.